 Magnetic Resonance Imaging is a modern technology that can provide information about the soft tissues of the knee (ex: cartilage & ligaments), that ordinary X-rays cannot provide.
 However, MRI’s are not always 100% accurate.

 Arthroscopy is a surgical procedure that allows a physician to treat a damaged or problem knee without making a large incision on the outer skin, which protects the knee joint.

-Fiber optic technology has led to the creation of the arthroscope, an instrument that allows our team to look directly into the knee and diagnose most problems.
+Fiber-optic technology has led to the creation of the arthroscope, an instrument that allows our team to look directly into the knee and diagnose most problems.
 The arthroscopic shaft contains coated glass fibers and a series of magnifying lenses that beam an intense, cool light to relay a magnified image to the viewer.
 Looking through the eyepiece or at a television monitor, the surgeon has a clear view and access to most areas of the joint.

 Until the advent of the arthroscope, an orthopedic surgeon was unable to directly identify many knee problems.
-In order to diagnose and treat a problem knee, the surgeon resorted to conventional open surgery, requiring large incisions, a hospital stay, and often a prolonged recovery.
-Arthroscopy allows for a direct and thorough examination of the knee.
+In order to diagnose and treat a problematic knee, the surgeon resorted to conventional open surgery, requiring large incisions, a hospital stay, and often a prolonged recovery.
+Arthroscopic surgery allows for a direct and thorough examination of the knee.
 The arthroscope is inserted through tiny incisions called portals.
 Once the arthroscope is in place, several different instruments may be introduced to treat the affected joint.
 Forceps, probes, shaving motors, and surgical lasers are some of the most common instruments used in conjunction with the arthroscope.
 Most problems can be diagnosed accurately and, in many cases, surgically treated at the same time.
 The whole procedure can usually be performed on an outpatient basis.